 See the latest optical manufacturing technology that gives your company a competitive edge

-OptiPro will be exhibiting in booth 820 at SPIE Optifab (October 15 – 17, 2019 at the Rochester Riverside Convention Center in Rochester, NY).
+OptiPro will be exhibiting in booth 820 at SPIE Optifab (October 19 – 21, 2021 at the Rochester Riverside Convention Center in Rochester, NY).
 Experience the latest technology that is reshaping the precision optics industry.
-Our 40′ x 40′ exhibit space will showcase more than a dozen different manufacturing and metrology solutions engineered to help companies become more productive than ever before.
-See live demonstrations that focus on a variety of machining and measuring applications, from spherical, aspheric, and freeform precision optics to advanced ceramic components with pockets, holes, and other features.
+Our 30′ x 30′ exhibit space will showcase six different manufacturing and metrology solutions engineered to help companies become more productive than ever before.
+See live demonstrations that focus on a variety of machining and measuring applications, from spherical and aspheric lenses to freeform optics.

 Sq.
 Ft. of Booth Space

 CNC high speed polishing on the PRO 160P+

 Freeform optics polishing on the UFF 300

 Non-contact metrology of freeform optics on the UltraSurf 5X 400

 Touchscreen Kiosks to Try Out Optical Production Software

 Experience the ease-of use of G Series lens grinding software and see how simple and efficient the lens grinding process can be.